Please Wait!

 Looked After Children are encouraged to share their views, achievements and aspirations in their termly PEP meetings.

-SEND pupils are invited to share their strengths prior to the initial APDR meeting in the Autumn term (or when initially added to the SEND register).
+SEND pupils are invited to share their strengths prior to the initial APDR meeting in the Autumn term (or when initially added to the SEND register) and these views are added to their SEN Overview.
+During the EAPDR or EHCP process, pupils are asked a number of questions in order to contribute to their plans.
+Responses to these can be written, drawn or given verbally to ensure it is accessible to all.

 Parent/grandparent volunteers are welcome, you will not necessarily be working in your child's classroom, however there is always help needed somewhere within school.